Did you know there are over 60,000 WordPress plugins to pick from?

 3. Word Fence

-Online is horrible; you can’t sit and keep an eye on your blog’s security 24/7 to lock out the bad guys.
-In fact, it is impossible.
-So WordFence plugin comes into the picture – The best security plugin that protects your blog from hackers and malware threats.
+Online is horrible; you can’t keep an eye on your blog’s security 24/7 to lock out the bad things that can happen.
+So the WordFence plugin comes into the picture.

-The free version of the WordFence plugin would do a decent job of protecting your blog from brute force attacks.
-If you cannot afford to get hacked, I would suggest the premium version that starts from $99/year with 1 license.
+The free version itself would do an excellent job of protecting your blog from brute force attacks.
+If you cannot afford to get hacked, I suggest the premium version that starts from $99/year with 1 license.

 In addition to the editorial calendar, Strive includes a few other practical features for bloggers, such as post statuses, custom checklists, and post revisions for republishing outdated content.

-With Insert Headers and Footers plugin, you can insert HTML code, scripts such as Google Analytics, custom CSS, Java into the <body> or <head> section of your blog.
-You don’t have to edit your theme files or rather deal with an extra plugin to do the same work.
+With Insert Headers and Footers plugin, you can insert HTML code, scripts such as Google Analytics, custom CSS, and Java into your blog’s <body> or <head> section.
+You don’t have to edit your theme files or deal with an extra plugin to do the same work.

-For example, to add a Google Analytics tracking code, you don’t have to add the Monster Insights plugin to verify the code with Insert Headers and Footers plugin.
+For example, you don’t have to add the Monster Insights plugin to verify the code with Insert Headers and Footers plugin to add a Google Analytics tracking code.

 6. Mailer Lite